AdamStrojek/bleboxwrapper/README.md

 ## Planned features

+- [ ] Split files into separate modules
+- [ ] Support installing package as module
 - [ ] Support for BleBox switchBoxD
 - [ ] Check periodically for current switch status and publish it on MQTT server
+- [ ] Use asyncio for pooling events

 ## Configuration